marzin89/gulp-automation/README.md

 Take the following steps:
 1. Clone the repository to your computer.
-2. Install Gulp globally with the following command (proceed to step 3 if you already have Gulp): _npm install gulp_.
+2. Install Gulp globally with the following command (ignore this step if you already have Gulp): _npm install gulp_.
-3. CD into the folder where you cloned the repo and install Gulp locally with the following command: _npm install gulp --save-dev_.
+3. CD into the repository folder and install Gulp locally with the following command: _npm install gulp --save-dev_.
-4. Create an _NPM_ project in your project folder with the following
+4. Create an _NPM_ project with the following command:
-command: _npm init -y_ (or _npm init_ if you want to add project
+_npm init -y_ (or _npm init_ if you want to add project configurations.
-configurations.
 In which case, just follow the instructions in the terminal).
-5. Install the packages used by the repo with the following command:
+5. Install the packages used by the repository with the following
-_npm install_.
+command: _npm install_.

 ### File structure
 Source files can be found in the _src_ folder, which contains the _index.html_ file and subdirectories for CSS, JS and image files.
 There are currently multiple CSS and JS files.

-The _pub_ folder contains the concatenated/minified files waiting to be tested/published.
+The _pub_ folder contains the concatenated/minified/compressed/copied
+files waiting to be tested/published.

 ### Tasks
 For each file type, there is a task that will be run whenever